-Wallace is an efficiency expert, managing the high-profile downsizing of a major auto parts factory.
-But when he is hired to evaluate a small moccasin factory which seems from another era, Wallace has to reconsider the rapid modernization he advocates, as he is confronted by the human faces such plans hurt.
-Written by
+Errol Wallace (Sir Anthony Hopkins) is an efficiency expert, managing the high-profile downsizing of a major auto parts factory.
+But when he is hired to evaluate a small moccasin factory which seems to be from another era, Errol has to reconsider the rapid modernization he advocates, as he is confronted by the human faces such plans hurt.

 Mike Myers <firstname.lastname@example.org>

 He entered their factory as the enemy.
 He left as their hero.